simon-nguyen-goldenowl/test-webflow/TOSJP.md

         promptly notify the other Party in writing when such circumstances cause a delay or failure in performance and when they cease to do so.

-    8. As at the date of publication of these Terms, we have been advised that we are likely to qualify for an exemption by the Monetary Authority of Singapore (MAS) from holding a Standard Payment Institution License for account issuance and merchant acquisition (MAS Licenses).
-Nevertheless, we have applied for the MAS Licenses in anticipation of our future growth.

 **[Schedule]{.underline}**